zonxa/seal/UsingSeal.md

 });
 ```

 See our [integration tests](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/test/unit/integration.test.ts) for an E2E example.
 Also, see our [example app](https://seal-example.vercel.app/) for a demonstration of allowlist/NFT gated content access.

-On-chain decryption in Move is available as well given the derived keys.
+Onchain decryption in Move is available as well given the derived keys.
 See [voting.move](./move/patterns/sources/voting.move) for an example.

 **Mysten Labs Key Servers**